xeechou/dotemacs/README.md

 - org mode
 - and others.

+To start, you need to run `package-refresh-content` once.
+I comment out the command because it is too long for a sytemd job.

 I installed many packages, now I use use-package to manage all my packages.
 Some of the projects require external program to work.